pawsnet/paws-firmware/README.md

 	# copy firmware from /data/users/bismark/builds/$RELEASE_NAME/ar71xx to router

-6) Generate and place keys
+6) Generate and place keys some more keys ??

 Accessing WebUI
 ===============